Making MySQL running on Amazon EC2 redundant using MHA

 Edit the route table used by the subnet where the EC2 instance is located.

-*Even if you specify an instance ID, it will automatically become an ENI linked to that instance, but this is okay.
+*Even if you specify an instance ID, it will automatically be associated with that instance as the ENI, but that's okay.

 ルートテーブル